DongzeHE/scpca-docs/docs/download_files.md

 For all downloads, sample folders (indicated by the `SCPCS` prefix) contain the files for all libraries (`SCPCL` prefix) derived from that biological sample.
 Most samples only have one library that has been sequenced.
-For [multiplexed libraries](#multiplexed-libraries), the sample folder name will be an underscore-separated list of all samples found in the library files that the folder contains.
+For [multiplexed sample libraries](#multiplexed-sample-libraries), the sample folder name will be an underscore-separated list of all samples found in the library files that the folder contains.

 See the {ref}`FAQ section about samples and libraries <faq:What is the difference between samples and libraries?>` for more information.